 Altria has probably been raising prices across all oral tobacco products all these years.

-Also, Altria’s ambition to transition to a smokeless tobacco company may have a long way to go, considering that the size of the oral tobacco product segment represents only 12% of the company’s total sales in FY2021.
+Also, Altria’s ambition to transition to a smokeless tobacco company may still be a long way to go, considering that the size of the oral tobacco product segment represents only 12% of the company’s total volume as of 2022.

-Moreover, shipment volume has been relatively flat in the last 3 years for 2 of its most prominent smokeless tobacco products, Copenhagen and Skoal.
+Moreover, shipment volumes have been relatively flat in recent years and have even gone lower for 2 of its most prominent smokeless tobacco products, Copenhagen and Skoal.

 References and Credits

-1. All financial and sales data in the charts in this article were referenced and obtained from Altria’s annual and quarterly filings available in Altria SEC Filings.
+1. All data presented in this article were referenced and obtained from Altria’s SEC filings, earnings releases, and financial statements which are available in Altria Investors Relations.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.